jars33/HomeChef/README.md

 2. **Navigate to the Project Directory:**
    Change to the project's root directory in your terminal.
    ```
-   cd homechef-recipe-finder
+   cd homechef
    ```

 3. **Docker Setup:**
    Ensure you have Docker installed on your machine.
 If not, download and install Docker from [Docker's official website](https://www.docker.com/get-started).

 4. **Build and Run the Application:**
    Use Docker Compose to build and run the application.
-This will set up both the frontend, backend, and the database.
+This will set up both the frontend and backend
    ```
    docker-compose up --build
    ```
-5. **Database Migration and Seeding (First-Time Setup):**
+5. **Database Creation, Migration and Seeding (First-Time Setup):**
 If it's your first time running the application, you'll need to create, migrate, and seed the database.
 Execute the following commands in a separate terminal:
 - To create the database:
   ```